woocommerce/woocommerce/readme.txt

 * Fix - Saving of attributes/variations with custom product-level attributes.
 * Fix - Include once to prevent class exist errors with widgets.
 * Fix - Fixed welcome screen bug shown in updater frame
+* Fix - Upgrade if DB version is lower than current.

 = 2.0.1 - 04/03/2013 =
 * Fix - Added an extra permalink flush after upgrade to save needing to do it manually.